Dark kangaroo mouse: Diet

-Kangaroo mice do not drink water actively, instead, utilize water from their food source.
+Kangaroo mice do not drink water actively, instead utilizing water from their food source.
 They also have adaptation mechanisms to further conserve water: being active at night (lower temperature so lose less water), concentrating their urine, and producing dry feces.

 Behavior

-Dark kangaroo mice are mostly bipedal which move around by hopping on their two hind legs.
+Dark kangaroo mice are mostly bipedal and move around by hopping on their two hind legs.
 Using bipedalism is suggested to be a result of foraging behaviors and using it as a locomotion mode only serves as a side function.
-They also have been seen to be moving on all 4 limbs when moving in contained spaces such as a cage.
+They also have been seen to be moving on all four limbs when moving in contained spaces such as a cage.

-These kangaroo mice are nocturnal animal with peak of activity in the first 2 hours after sunset.
-Their activity is only observed from March through October while they go into hibernation during winter months.
+These kangaroo mice are nocturnal animals with the peak of activity in the first 2 hours after sunset.
+Their activity is only observed from March through October as they go into hibernation during winter months.
 These animals are also sensitive to moonlight and temperature.
-Their activities are decreased when the temperature is out of their optimal range and in presence of moonlight.
+Their activities are decreased when the temperature is out of their optimal range and in the presence of moonlight.